PerErikAndreas/gallerycomponent/README.md

 - **Flickr Key:**

+The Flicker API key has ben removed from the .env file.
 Before you start using the galleryComponent, make sure you have your own Flickr API key.
-Follow these steps to set it up:
+Follow these steps to set one up:

 1. Visit the Flickr App Garden to request an API Key (https://www.flickr.com/services/apps/create/).

-2. Inside the `.env` file, placed in this projects root, replace the FLICKR_API_KEY with your own key
+2. Inside the `.env` file, placed in this projects root, replace the FLICKR_API_KEY with your own key.

 - **Components Proportions:**